Helen Shivers: Film

 Shivers makes her cinematic debut in the 1997 film.
+Although she and her friends graduated from high school a few weeks before the film starts, Helen is implied to have been an extremely popular girl in high school, and there are cheerleading pom-poms seen in her bedroom, implying that she was one.
 On the Fourth of July, Helen wins the Fourth of July Croaker Beauty Pageant and reveals aspirations as a New York-based actress.
 Afterwards, she goes to the beach with her friends Julie James, Barry Cox, and Ray Bronson.
 While driving on the byway, they accidentally run over a pedestrian.
 They decide to dump the body into the sea and to never talk about what happened.

-A year later, she is revealed to have failed as an actress and now works at her family's store.
+A year later, she is revealed to have failed as an actress - much to the delight of her spiteful elder sister Elsa - and now works at her family's store.
 When Julie receives a letter with no return address, stating, "I know what you did last summer!" she tracks her down and the duo reunite with Barry and Ray.
 The rest of the group begin to receive taunting messages from the mysterious assailant.
 One morning, Helen wakes up to find her hair cut off and "Soon" written in lipstick on her mirror.

 At the Croaker Beauty Pageant, Helen witnesses the murder of Barry on the balcony.
 With his body nowhere to be found, a police officer escorts a hysterical Helen home, but the killer murders him in an alleyway.
 Helen breaks out of the back of the police car and is chased to her family's store.
-The killer enters through the unlocked back door and murders her sister Elsa.
+The killer enters through the unlocked back door and murders Elsa.
 Helen is chased to the third floor of the building and jumps out of the window.
-She manages to make it a few feet away from the parade, but the killer appears behind her and begins to slash her, her screams being obscured by the parade.
+She manages to make it a few feet away from a parade, but the killer appears behind her and begins to slash her, her screams being obscured by the parade.
 Her corpse is later discovered by Julie.

-Shivers makes a cameo appearance in I Still Know What You Did Last Summer (1998) in a photograph through use of Sarah Michelle Gellar's personality rights.
+Shivers appears through photographs in I Still Know What You Did Last Summer (1998), while Sarah Michelle Gellar reprises the role for a cameo in I Know What You Did Last Summer (2025) where she appears during a dream sequence experienced by Danica Richards.